sowmya1283/hangman_python/README.md

 * Upon guessing a wrong letter, hangman ascii art will be displayed to the user.
 User will have 6 trails to guess the correct word.
 Initially when no incorerct guesses are made by the user, blank space with no hangman art is displayed.
 For 1 incorrect guess, head will be displayed.
 And for 2 incorrect guesses, head and torso will be displayed.
 This will be continued untill a visual representation of the hangman figure for wrong guess reaches 6.
 Once the game ends, this area shows whether the player won or lost.

 * If the user guesses the word correctly before the number of trails end, he wins the game.
-If the user cannot guess the word correctly.
-After the number of trials he will lose the game.
+If the user cannot guess the word correctly after the number of trials he will lose the game.

 * Please find the below images for winning and losing the game scenarios.